Amagansett, New York

 Articles and Posts

-- Awaken interviews Catherine Ingram: What It Means To Awaken Part Iviews: 61
+- Awaken interviews Catherine Ingram: What It Means To Awaken Part IIviews: 486

 David Welch: What does it mean to awaken?
-Catherine Ingram: You know over the many years that I’ve considered these matters, that understanding has shifted with time about what it means to be awake in this world.
-I think initially [...]
+Catherine Ingram: You know, over the many years that I’ve considered these matters, that understanding—about what it means to be awake in this world– has shifted with time.
+Initially it would have [...]

 by Catherine Ingram: “Except ye become as little children Ye shall not enter the kingdom of heaven.” –Jesus On the last day of one of our silent retreats a man spoke about the parting words he had heard from his [...]